ilknarf/ilknarf.github.io/projects.markdown

 title: Projects
 ---
 Here are some the projects that I am/have been working on:
-- [Grinnell Rent Assistance](https://github.com/grinnell-rent-assistance), an ongoing effort to coordinate rent assistance efforts in Grinnell in an efficient, discrete manner.
+- [Grinnell Rent Assistance](http://github.com/grinnell-rent-assistance), an ongoing effort to coordinate rent assistance efforts in Grinnell in an efficient, discrete manner.
+- [Data-Vis](https://github.com/ilknarf/data-vis), visualizing quicksort using pycairo.
+- [Terravis](http://ilknarf.github.io/terravis), terrain-generation visualizations in React.
+- [Markov Sentence Generator](http://github.com/ilknarf/markov-sentence), a markov-chain-based sentence generation concept.
-- [Daftbox](http://github.com/ilknarf/daftbox), a file storage service concept
+- [Daftbox](http://github.com/ilknarf/daftbox), a file storage service concept.
+[ON HOLD]
-- [Terravis](http://ilknarf.github.io/terravis), terrain-generation visualizations in React
-- [Runicorn](http://github.com/runicorn-app), a simpler run-logging experience.